JATDEV-Middle-East/lms-poc-front/README.md

 1- No secrets managemenet: this makes secrets and password stored in deployment, enviroment, Dockerfiles or even hardcoded.

 2- Contributers are not avialable since we do not use public repositories for development purposes.
-This repository was created publically with one commit to grant access to the code for the perposeof customer review.
+This repository was created publically to grant access to the code for the perpose of customer review only.

 ## Development server